Top of the page

 Your baby may have different fluid and nutritional needs after surgery.
 And your baby's bowel habits may be different.

 Your baby may stay in the hospital for several days to weeks.
-It depends on when he or she can start to digest food.
+It depends on when your baby can start to digest food.
 It also depends on your baby's general health.
 When your baby is getting enough nutrition and gains weight, the feeding tubes can be removed.

 When you take your baby home, you'll get information and support so you can start home feeding and care.

-Your baby will need regular checkups to see if he or she is gaining weight, getting enough nutrients, and growing as expected.
+You'll need to schedule regular checkups to see if your baby is gaining weight, getting enough nutrients, and growing as expected.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.